ZhenyingZhu/StudyNotes/AIAndData.md

 ### RAG

-RAG: Retrieval-Augmented Generation.
-Search for text quickly.
+RAG: Retrieval-Augmented Generation. a technique that provides large language models (LLMs) with access to specific, up-to-date, or proprietary data that was not part of their original training.

 - Chunking
 - embeddings